Castle of Urwah bin Zubair

-The castle of Urwah (قصر عروة بن الزبير), also known as the Castle of Urwah was discovered and excavated in 2013.
+The palace of Urwah (قصر عروة بن الزبير), also known as the Castle of Urwah was discovered and excavated in 2013.
 The connection between the Urwah ibn Zubair ibn Awaam could not be established, it was merely named after him.
 The castle, which was built on a mountain, overlooks Al-Aqeeq Valley and its walls and foundations were built with stones cut from the nearby mountains.
 Its gate was on the southern side and its architectural units spreading around its three courtyards.

 According to tradition Urwah bin Zubair purchased a portion of Khawwat bin Jubair's and converted it into a farm and also built a large fortress on it.
 Urwah also had a well dug near this complex to water his land for the purpose of cultivation.
 In 2013, the historical ruins of an Ottoman era castle were unearthed in excavations carried out by a team of archeologists from the Supreme Commission for Tourism and Antiquities (SCTA).
 Among the discoveries were pottery, glass, tools made of stone, and steatite utensils, the Saudi Press Agency reported on Sunday.